naughtygopher/currency/README.md

 	// FUShare represents the no.of fractional/sub units that make up 1 main unit. e.g. ₹1 = 100 paise
 	// Number of fractional units that make up 1 unit of the main value FUShare uint
+	// PrefixSymbol if true will prefix the symbol when stringified PrefixSymbol bool
+	// SuffixSymbol if true will suffix the symbol when stringified SuffixSymbol bool
 }
 ```